MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

 Contoso admins create a new private GitHub repo and set up a connection to the osTicket database in Azure Database for MySQL.
 Then, they load the web app into Azure App Service.

-1. They browse to the osTicket software public GitHub repo, and fork it to the Contoso GitHub account.
+1. They browse to the osTicket software public GitHub repo and fork it to the Contoso GitHub account.

     ![Screenshot of GitHub repo page, highlighting the Fork button.](./media/contoso-migration-refactor-linux-app-service-mysql/github1.png)